Why we need a utility scooter

 The utility scooter (top) is a bit shorter than most bikes

 And it's much more compact than a cargo bike

 This makes it easy to park and nimble to ride.
-It does limit the size of cargo you can carry, but if you've got a really bulky load to haul, it makes more sense to use a big beast of a cargo bike.
+It does limit the bulkiness of the cargo you can carry, but if you've got a really ungainly load to haul, it makes more sense to use a hulking beast of a cargo bike.
 Otherwise, the utility scooter has you covered.